 The responsibility of arranging a survey is yours as the buyer – this is because they are optional.

-At Aster we believe buying a home should be affordable and available – which we do through Shared Ownership.
-Many of the processes remain the same as buying on the open market – but with much less of the hassle and money worries.
-If you want to find out more about Shared Ownership with Aster you can contact our friendly sales team or browse our latest developments.
+At Aster we believe buying a home should be affordable and available – which we do through shared ownership.
+Many of the processes remain the same as buying on the open market – but with much less of the hassle.
+If you want to find out more about shared ownership with Aster you can contact our friendly sales team or browse our latest developments.